StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

 ## Manually refresh an asynchronous materialized view

 You can refresh an asynchronous materialized view regardless of its refreshing strategy via [REFRESH MATERIALIZED VIEW](../sql-reference/sql-statements/data-manipulation/REFRESH%20MATERIALIZED%20VIEW.md).
 StarRocks v2.5 supports refreshing specific partitions of an asynchronous materialized view by specifying partition names.
-StarRocks v3.1 supports making a synchronous call of the refresh task, and the SQL statement is returned only when the task succeeds or fails.
+From v2.5.8 onwards, StarRocks supports making a synchronous call of the refresh task, and the SQL statement is returned only when the task succeeds or fails.

 ```SQL
 -- Refresh the materialized view via an asynchronous call (default).